UpDown Desk Review: My Opinion After 3 Years Of Ownership

 You don’t get any integrated power outlets under the desk.

-UpDown will sell you a metal cable tray for $49 that you can mount under the desk (it’s another must-have accessory, by the way), and you will be able to stash your power board inside it.
+UpDown will sell you a metal cable tray for $49 that you can mount under the desk (it’s another must-have accessory, by the way), and you can stash your power board inside it.

 It works, but would be much neater if this tray had external-facing, built-in power outlets.